symfony/symfony-docs/book/page_creation.rst

 Each top-level entry like ``framework`` or ``twig`` defines the configuration for a particular bundle.
-For example, the ``framework`` key defines the configuration for the core Symfony ``FrameworkBundle`` and includes configuration for the routing, templating, and other core systems.
+For example, the ``framework`` key defines the configuration for the core Symfony2 ``FrameworkBundle`` and includes configuration for the routing, templating, and other core systems.

 For now, don't worry about the specific configuration options in each section.